Finding your way underwater can be tricky, Right?

 Don’t use if there’s a bubble in it.
 Bubbles can also make the compass rose stick.

 Check it often.
 Again, don’t rely on your sense of direction.
 Just because you’ve read your compass once doesn’t mean you can ignore for as long as you “just have to go straight”.
-Check frequently to make sure you’re on course, and make corrections if you’re not.
+Check frequently to make sure you’re on course and make corrections if you’re not.

-- Natural features to confirm
+- Natural features for waypoints or markers

 - Depth is also useful